HuidaeCho/canopy/TECHNICAL_MANUAL.md

   * `results_path = canopy_config.results_path`

 * Process:
-  1. First the `OID` field of the entire NAIP qq shapefile is encoded.
+  1. First the `OID` field of the entire NAIP QQ shapefile is encoded.
   2. All NAIP tiles in the desired physiographic region are first selected using an  SQL statement to select the input physio ID.
-  3. The output files from `canopy.convert_afe_to_final_tiles` are looped over and using the corresponding `OID` field are then clipped to their respective NAIP qq polygons.
+  3. The output files from `canopy.convert_afe_to_final_tiles` are looped over and using the corresponding `OID` field are then clipped to their respective NAIP QQ polygons.
   4. If the tile has already been clipped and has the appropriate prefix, then it will be skipped.
 If not then the tile will be clipped and the output TIFF will have the prefix 'cfr'.